 Since co-founding Solebury Capital Group in 2005, Alan has worked on numerous marquee IPO’s such as HD Supply, Hertz, Dunkin Brands, Burlington Coat Factory, Bombarder Recreational Products, The Carlyle Group, West Corp and Bright Horizons.
 Alan has also worked on many secondary monetizations for some of the world’s leading private equity firms such as Bain Capital, TH Lee, The Carlyle Group, Ares, Apax Partners and KKR.

 Alan graduated with a BA in Political Science, Phi Beta Kappa from the University of Rochester in 1981 and with a Masters in Public Policy from Columbia University’s School of International and Public Affairs in 1983.
 He is a member of the Council on Foreign Relations.
 Alan is currently a Fellow at the Wharton School of Business of the University of Pennsylvania.
 Alan is founder and Executive Director of Teach2Serve, a nonprofit designed to educate and train select high school students for careers in public policy and nonprofit work.
-Alan is on the Board of Advisors of DNA4Africa, a nonprofit promoting the use of DNA to track genocidal violence, child trafficking and sexual violence.
 In January 2011 Alan served as a delegate for the U.S. State Department's Global Entrepreneurship Program in Egypt in an effort to promote and spur entrepreneurship around the world.
-This program was inspired by President Obama's June 2009 speech in Cairo calling for better relations with Muslims around the world.
-Alan also teaches at the Solebury School, an independent school in Pennsylvania, where he is a Trustee.
-His courses include Genocide and War and Children.
+Alan serves as a Trustee of Delaware Valley University as well as a Board member for the Solebury School, an independent school in Pennsylvania.
+He has also taught courses on Genocide and War and Children.
 Alan lives in Bucks County, Pennsylvania with his wife and three children.